 But at certain stages it is extremely helpful to think of your reader, someone you don’t know, someone who doesn’t love you.
-I recently attended an event hosted by Behind the Book, and the featured guest was Elizabeth Strout, the amazingly talented fiction writer.
+I once attended an event hosted by Behind the Book, and the featured guest was Elizabeth Strout, the amazingly talented fiction writer.
 In a conversation with Meg Wolitzer, she said that when she writes, she has an ideal reader in mind.
 She makes up that reader.
 “I make up people all the time!” she said.
 Her reader is not someone who loves everything she’s written.
 Liz has to win over that reader; she has to persuade her reader into the story.

 The day after I heard Elizabeth Strout speak, I had lunch with a few writer friends who’d been at the event too.
 We talked about whether or not we write for a reader.
 My friend Rebecca Stead said, brilliantly and succinctly, “I don’t write for the reader.
 But I do revise for the reader.”

 And I realized that’s exactly what I do.
 First, I tell the story to myself.
 Then, when I revise (and revise and revise), I tell the story to my ideal reader or readers, usually someone I make up.